For questions on the agenda or if you’re interested in speaking at our event, please email [email protected].

 - Andrea Kates, Entrepreneur-in-Residence, MIT Kuo Sharper Center for Prosperity and Entrepreneurship

-In turbulent times, how do leaders keep their companies focused, continually innovating, and growing?
-This session will advise executives on how to go beyond being merely agile, flexible, and adaptable to leading with the purpose to create true competitive advantage for the future.
+Agility and adaptability are no longer enough for manufacturing leaders.
+In an era of turbulence and rapid change, executives must sharpen their focus, inspire innovation, and build the resilience to achieve lasting competitive advantage.
+This session will advise executives on how to go beyond being agile, flexible, and adaptable to leading with the purpose of creating true competitive advantage for the future.

 Section 1 – Current and Future States